-It is very important to establish a realistic and ambitious sales quota.
-This quota can keep your sales team motivated, and it helps you predict and reach your company’s revenue and growth goals.
+It is very important to establish realistic and ambitious sales quotas.
+These quotas can keep your sales team motivated, and it helps you predict and reach your company’s revenue and growth goals.

 - What Is a Sales Quota?